infor-design/enterprise-wc/src/components/ids-button/README.md

 - Change class `inforFormButton` to `btn-secondary

 **4.x to 5.x**
 The IDS Button component is now a WebComponent.
-Instead of using classes to define a button's purpose or visual style, it's now done directly with a "appearance" attribute:
+Instead of using classes to define a button's purpose or visual style, it's now done directly with an "appearance" attribute:

 ```html
 <!-- 4.x button example -->